quickwit-oss/tantivy/doc/src/basis.md

 While this design has some downsides, this greatly simplifies the source code of tantivy.
 Caching is also entirely delegated to the OS.

-`tantivy` works entirely (or almost) by directly reading the datastructures as they are laid on disk.
+Tantivy works entirely (or almost) by directly reading the datastructures as they are laid on disk.
 As a result, the act of opening an indexing does not involve loading different datastructures from the disk into random access memory : starting a process, opening an index, and performing your first query can typically be done in a matter of milliseconds.

 This is an interesting property for a command line search engine, or for some multi-tenant log search engine : spawning a new process for each new query can be a perfectly sensible solution in some use case.